 - System of Award Management (SAM.gov) registration (including NAICS codes).
 This is completely free, so do not pay anyone to be registered in SAM.
 It is essential for being paid by the government and by government contractors.

-Step 2: Research agencies and prime contractor directories for subcontracting needs
+Step 2: Research agencies and directories for subcontracting opportunities with DoD prime contractors

 Search to see if the agency you are interested in doing contracted work with has a Subcontracting Opportunity Directory.
 For example, The Department of Defense’s (DoD) Subcontracting Opportunity Directory is intended for small business concerns seeking opportunities with DoD prime contractors.